Explain why consuming protein after exercise promotes muscle recovery.

 In detail, for those interested!

-Role of proteins in muscle protein synthesis.
+Role of proteins in muscle recovery after exercise

-Benefits of protein consumption after training
+Benefits of consuming protein right after exercise

 Did you know?